putanowr/armafem/README.md

 The purpose of ArmaFEM is to illustrate use of Armadillo linear algebra library in a context of writing simple Finite Element Method programs.

+#### CALFEM

+The original Matlab code of CALFEM can be accessed here https://github.com/CALFEM/calfem-matlab

 ### Licence